ItzMorphineTime/MorphWars/README.md

 - Large maps (200x200) may have slower initial generation
 - Pathfinding can struggle with very dense unit clusters
 - AI may occasionally build suboptimally on island maps
+- Save files are stored in browser localStorage (limited to ~5-10MB)

 ---